 As many of you will know.
 Driving in a Motorhome has been a big part of our lives for a number of years.
 Nigel is an excellent driver and loves a challenge, although, these Italian roads are another level!

-Thankfully, we survived the first few hour.
+Thankfully, we survived the first few miles.
 Having broken out into a very deep sweat by the time we reached San Remo.
-We knew this was going to be an interesting trip, maybe for all the wrong reasons!
+We knew this was going to be an interesting trip – maybe for all the wrong reasons!

 So, let’s begin on our tour of The Italian Riviera in a Campervan

-San Remo is a reminder of how seaside resorts need to keep up with the competition, in order to stay in the game.
-Once, a the Monte Carlo of Italy and the jet set, it’s now the poorer relation.
+San Remo is a reminder of how seaside resorts need to keep up with the competition – in order to stay in the game.
+Once, the Monte Carlo of Italy and home to the jet set, it’s now the poor relation.

-It feels tired and is slightly rough around the edges, but it was worth a stop.
+It may feel tired and is slightly rough around the edges, but we still thought it was worth a stop.

-Having enjoyed the sea front views and bustling Summer atmosphere.
-We parked up the bikes on the sea front, and walked into the old town.
+Having enjoyed the sea front views and bustling Summer atmosphere we parked up the bikes and walked into the old town.

 We were actually rather surprised at the old town.
 It was rather quite nice, with a really busy atmosphere and plenty of ornate architecture.